General FAQs

 • You cannot use anything to entice your dog to run other than yourself - treats, toys or artificial noise makers are not allowed.
 You can scream, clap, call your dog and whistle, only if you can do it without any artificial aids or devices.
 You can use a treat or toy AFTER your dog has crossed the finish line to help catch them, if necessary.

 • Once your dog has crossed the finish line, please leash them up and leave the course as soon as possible.
 The lure cannot be moved back to the front of the course until the field is cleared.
+Please don't be that person holding up the course unnecessarily!

 • Your qualifying ribbons should be ready at the ribbon table as you leave the run area, complete with time, MPH and points.
 Title ribbons will be there as well.